What is Blended Learning?

 As digital tools and applications become better adapted to the needs of different learners, course content, and methods of delivery, so too have the course offerings.
 While classic blended learning combines traditional classroom instruction with asynchronous exercises for independent study, this classical approach is beginning to blend itself.

 The shift to emergency remote teaching and learning has sparked a lot of conversations about the evolution of the term “blended learning”.
-A proliferation of the many traditional models of blended learning have illustrated the natural progression of most educational institutions to offer a blend of online and offline learning modes, signaled by the arrival of digital tools in almost every classroom globally.
+A proliferation of the many traditional models of blended learning has illustrated the natural progression of most educational institutions to offer a blend of online and offline learning modes, signaled by the arrival of digital tools in almost every classroom globally.

 So, what is the difference between blended learning and hybrid learning?
 Let’s take a look.